 • Glossaries, definitions, or other basic knowledge-level facts.

-• Providing information that is additional to the main content of the course.
+• Providing information that is supplementary to the main content of the training course.

 4. Video lectures and screencasts

-If you opt for a video-based format of training, chances are it will be video lectures and screencasts.
+If you opt for a video-based training format, chances are it will comprise video lectures and screencasts.
 A video lecture is an instructional video that has been recorded and saved for viewing at a later date.

 Example of a video lecture